Introduction

 Instead, it is possible to easily control the MySQL Server processes directly from the cctrl command, keeping the operation entirely within the Tungsten sphere.
 More below ;-}

-The cctrl> service
+The cctrl> service Command

 To get started, let’s explore what process control actually looks like in action.

-subcommand to get the desired results.
+Invoke the cctrl command and use the service subcommand to get the desired results.

-The syntax is: service {nodename}/{servicename} {action}
+The syntax is: service {nodename}/{servicename} {action}.

-For example, service names include mysql
+For example, service names include mysql and replicator, and actions include start and stop.

 Let’s stop MySQL Server on host db7 while logged into host db9: